boralyl/boralyl.github.io/_posts/2022-01-23-google_maps_sdk_authorization_failure.md

 no issue.
 So hopefully this helps someone else out there that makes this simple mistake, as the error logged by the SDK didn't give any hint that the quotes were the problem.

-_TLDR_: Don't wrap your values in your `local.properties` in quoutes.
+_TLDR_: Don't wrap your values in your `local.properties` in quotes.